Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP

-\paragraph{RL with Linear Function Approximation.} Recently, it is a central topic in the theoretical RL community to figure out the necessary and sufficient conditions that permit efficient learning in RL with large state-action space \citep{wen2013efficient,jiang2017contextual,yang2019sample,yang2019reinforcement,du2019q,du2019good,du2019provably,du2020agnostic,jiang2017contextual,sun2018model,dann2018oracle,krishnamurthy2016pac,misra2019kinematic,ayoub2020model,zanette2020learning,wang2019optimism,wang2020provably,wang2020reward,jin2019provably,weisz2020exponential,modi2020sample,shariff2020efficient,jin2019provably,cai2019provably,he2020logarithmic,zhou2020nearly}.
+\paragraph{RL with Linear Function Approximation.} Recently, it is a central topic in the theoretical RL community to figure out the necessary and sufficient conditions that permit efficient learning in RL with large state-action space \citep{wen2013efficient,jiang2017contextual,yang2019sample,yang2019reinforcement,du2019q,du2019good,du2019provably,du2020agnostic,jiang2017contextual,feng2020provably,sun2018model,dann2018oracle,krishnamurthy2016pac,misra2019kinematic,ayoub2020model,zanette2020learning,wang2019optimism,wang2020provably,wang2020reward,jin2019provably,weisz2020exponential,modi2020sample,shariff2020efficient,jin2019provably,cai2019provably,he2020logarithmic,zhou2020nearly}.
 However, to our knowledge, all existing regret upper bounds have a polynomial dependency on the planning horizon $H$, except works that assume the environment is deterministic~\citep{wen2013efficient,du2020agnostic}.

 This paper studies the linear mixture MDP setting \citep{ayoub2020model,zhou2020provably,zhou2020nearly,modi2020sample}, which assumes the underlying transition is a linear combination of some known base models. \citet{ayoub2020model} gave an algorithm, UCRL-VTR, with an $\widetilde{O}(dH^2\sqrt{K})$ regret in the time-inhomogeneous model.\footnote{ The time-inhomogeneous model refers to the setting where the transition probability can vary at different levels, and the time-homogeneous model refers to the setting where the transition probability is the same at different levels.
+Roughly speaking, the model complexity of the time-inhomogeneous model is $H$ times larger than that of the time-homogeneous model.
 In general, it is straightforward to tightly extend a result for the time-homogeneous model to the time-inhomogeneous model by extending the state-action space \citep[Footnote 2]{jin2018q}, but not vice versa. } Our algorithm improves the $H$-dependency from $\poly(H)$ to $\polylog(H)$, at the cost of a worse dependency on $d$.